Inspiration for the work you do for the children

 What Malala’s story teaches me literacy and life

 Despite the threat, she kept going to school and speaking out for educational rights.
 In 2012, a Taliban gunman boarded her school bus and shot her in the head.
 She did not die.
-Malala survived, wrote a book, attends university, and continues to advocate for the education of girls.
+Malala survived, wrote a book, received the Nobel Peace Prize (the youngest-ever Nobel laureate) attends university, and continues to advocate for the education of girls.

 She is a hero for women and girls all over the world.
 Last week, Malala returned to her homeland for the first time since being shot.
-Listening to her voice, it was clear that she loves her homeland and has been waiting a long time to visit the home of her childhood.
+Listening to her voice, it was clear that she loves Pakistan and has waited a long time to visit her ancestral home.

 As a child, Malala instinctively understood what the School Sisters of Notre Dame and founders of East Side Learning Center (ESLC) knew to be true.
-Education is the solution to solving the equity issues embedded in the culture of our community and the world.
-By providing an extra boost in reading—for children whose families cannot afford professional tutoring and/or who fled the oppression and poverty of their homelands so their children could be educated—ESLC gives each child the opportunity to build the necessary foundation in reading for success in school and society.
+Education is the key to solving the equity issues embedded in the culture of our community and the world.
+By providing a boost in reading—for families unable to afford professional tutoring and/or who fled homelands in pursuit of a better life—ESLC gives each child the opportunity to build foundational skills in reading to be successful in school and society.

-A person cannot educate herself or himself without first learning to read.
-Someone must take the time to teach the children how to connect letters and sounds, how to make sense of the symbols, and how to understand the meaning of new words.
+A person cannot educate him/herself without first learning to read.
+Someone must take the time to teach children how to make sense of letter symbols, how to connect letters and sounds, and how to understand the meaning of new words.

 We need to remember that not all children learn in the same way or at the same pace.
 It will always take more time for some children to learn to read than others.
 That light of “understanding” in a child’s eye when s/he knows that letters make words, words have meaning and words make sentences, will not happen without investing resources in children, in schools, and in communities.
 What resources, money, time or talent, will you invest in growing a reader?